Ed “NJWeedman” Forchion sold what he called the first NJ referendum legal sale of cannabis at midnight January 1st to ring in the New Year.

 NJ Referendum Celebration on New Year’s Eve

-He that nothing would change in his daily operations.
+He noted that nothing would change in his daily operations.
 Forchion has already been openly selling cannabis across from Trenton City Hall for a while.
-NJWeedman had a wide variety of flower strains (or cultivars) on sale labeled Sativa, Indica, or Hybrid, infused chocolate and candy, gummies, vape cartridges, and other cannabis products you’d expect to see labeled at a dispensary.
-He was sold out of shrooms.
+NJWeedman had a wide variety of flower strains (or cultivars) on sale labeled Sativa, Indica, or Hybrid.
+He also had infused candy, gummies, vape cartridges, and other cannabis products you’d expect to see labeled at a dispensary.
+They sold out of shrooms.

-NJWeedman showed off a small machine that measures the amount of THC, CBD, moisture, and water activity in a nug of cannabis flower without harming its quality.
+NJWeedman showed off a machine that measures the amount of THC, CBD, moisture, and water activity in a nug of cannabis.

-For his New Year’s celebration and NJ referendum protest, he had a party going in the back of his Liberty Bell Temple III storefront in a screened-in porch area constructed since he proclaimed himself essential along with the medical cannabis dispensaries and has benefited from being so.
+For his New Year’s celebration and NJ referendum protest, he had a party in the back of his Liberty Bell Temple III storefront.
+It was in a screened-in porch area.
+That area was built since he proclaimed himself essential along with the legal, medical cannabis dispensaries.

-Aficionados and enthusiasts came to ring in the New Year with him at his party, complete with a bar and a band.
+Aficionados and enthusiasts came to ring in the New Year with him at his party.
+It was complete with a bar and a band.

-He delighted in the legal confusion that is likely to ensue.
-NJWeedman encouraged those with cannabis convictions to try to take it to a jury trial since he believes that a jury of 12 cannot agree unanimously to convict.
+He delighted in the confusion likely to ensue.
+NJWeedman encouraged those with cannabis convictions to take it to a jury trial.
+He believes that a jury of 12 cannot agree unanimously to convict.
 Doing so remains a risky venture.

 “I don’t think the state can get 12.
 Half the 12 voted for it anyway,” he said.